zmcartor/homestead-guide/source/contracts-and-transactions/accessing-contracts-and-transactions.rst

 ================================================================================

 In previous sections we have seen how contracts can be written, deployed and interacted with.
-Now it's time to dive in the details of communicating with the Ethereum network and smart contracts.
+Now it's time to dive in the details of communicating with the Expanse network and smart contracts.

-An Ethereum node offers a `RPC <https://wikipedia.org/wiki/Remote_procedure_call>`_ interface.
-This interface gives Ðapp's access to the Ethereum blockchain and functionality that the node provides, such as compiling smart contract code.
+An Expanse node offers a `RPC <https://wikipedia.org/wiki/Remote_procedure_call>`_ interface.
+This interface gives Ðapp's access to the Expanse blockchain and functionality that the node provides, such as compiling smart contract code.
 It uses a subset of the `JSON-RPC 2.0 <http://www.jsonrpc.org/specification>`_ specification (no support for notifications or named parameters) as serialisation protocol and is available over HTTP and IPC (unix domain sockets on linux/OSX and named pipe's on Windows).